zranger1/hubitatpixelblazedriver/README.md

 10. **Random Wipe** - random color wipe
 11. **Springy Theater** - theater style chaser lights that also change distance.

+**New:** If you're using multisegment with a home automation system, the Pixelblaze Web UI sliders may interfere with your setup.
+So as of multisegment v1.0.2, there is a variable in the pattern that allows you to completely disable the sliders once you've got things set up.
+It's ```useSliderUI``` around line
+80. Set it to 0 to disable sliders, to 1 to enable them.

 For more information, see the README.md for patterns in https://github.com/zranger1/PixelblazePatterns